-You can also create WooCommerce custom taxonomies with the free Toolset Types plugin.
-I’ve used Custom Post Type UI in this tutorial, but they’re both good options.
+You can also create WooCommerce custom taxonomies with the Toolset plugin.
+I've used Custom Post Type UI in this tutorial, but they're both good options.
 Whichever plugin you use to create your product taxonomies, you can display them in the front end using WooCommerce Product Table.

 Here's how to use Custom Post Type UI as a WooCommerce custom taxonomy plugin:

 - Install and activate the plugin.

 - Go to the 'CPT UI' section in the left of the WordPress admin and click on the 'Add/Edit Taxonomies' section:

 - Add the Taxonomy Slug (ideally 1 word, lowercase).